-CHAPTER VI: EMERGENCY PREPAREDNESS AND RESPONSE MEASURES FOR PERSONS WITH DISABILITIES research started from the premise that the disabled Our population is an important focus for disaster policy makers and planners because members of this population may differ from nondisabled persons in their ability to mitigate, plan for, and respond to hazards.
-For example, a visual or hearing disability limit an individual's access to general information about may emergency preparedness, specific warning messages, or other information available at the time of a disaster.
+EMERGENCY PREPAREDNESS AND RESPONSE MEASURES FOR PERSONS WITH DISABILITIES

+Our research started from the premise that the disabled population is an important focus for disaster policy makers and planners because members of this population may differ from nondisabled persons in their ability to mitigate, plan for, and respond to hazards.
+For example, a sight or hearing disability may limit an individual's access to general information about emergency preparedness, specific warning messages, or other information available at the time of a disaster.
 Mobility limitations and environmental factors may affect an individual's ability to take self-protective actions or to evacuate in an emergency.
-If the community participation of a disabled person is low because of social isolation and physical and attitudinal barriers to social involvement, that individual may be cut off important sources of information and social support in the from event of a disaster.
-Activity limitations and the lack of discretionary income may curtail an individual's ability to engage in pre-disaster preparedness activities.
-On the other hand, because a disabled person is required to cope with the physical environment and take various hazards into consideration on a daily basis, disabled individuals may be more aware of and prepared for emergencies than their able-bodied counterparts.
+If the participation of a disabled person in the community is low because of social isolation and physical and attitudinal barriers to social involvement, that individual may be cut off from important sources of information and social support in the event of a disaster.
+Activity limitations and the lack of discretionary income may also curtail an individual's ability to engage in predisaster preparedness activities.
+On the other hand, because a disabled person is required to cope with the physical environment and take various hazards into consideration on a daily basis, disabled individuals may be more aware of and more prepared for emergencies than able-bodied persons.

 In the last five years, disaster agencies have become more concerned with disabled persons in disasters.
-For example, the U. S. Federal Emergency Management Agency (FEMA) has begun focusing on the disaster needs of "special populations", including disabled persons.
-In October, 1983, FEMA held a conference on emergency preparedness for disabled and elderly FEMA has also published a pamphlet, persons. originally developed by the Southern California Earthquake Preparedness Project, focusing specifically on earthquake safety measures for people with disabilities (Federal Emergency Management Agency, The California Specialized Training Institute (CSTI), a 1985). branch of the California Office of Emergency Services, regularly holds training courses that highlight the special needs of this population.
-Organizations such as the Red Cross also publish focusing on elderly and disabled individuals material in disasters (American Red Cross, 1985).
+For example, the Federal Emergency Management Agency (FEMA) has begun focusing on the disaster needs of "special populations," including disabled persons.
+In October, 1983, FEMA held a conference on emergency preparedness for disabled and elderly persons, and the agency has also published a pamphlet, originally developed by the Southern California Earthquake Preparedness Project (SCEPP), focusing specifically on earthquake safety measures for people with disabilities (Federal Emergency Management Agency, 1985).
+The California Specialized Training Institute (CSTI), a branch of the California Office of Emergency Services, regularly holds training courses that highlight the special needs of this population.
+Organizations such as the Red Cross also publish material focusing on elderly and disabled individuals in disasters (American Red Cross, 1985).
 However, the objectives of these conferences and publications are relatively narrow.
-Thev mainly aim at sensitizing emergency planning and response personnel to the idea that they should take into account the distinctive needs of disabled and elderly persons and at providing general, elementary emergency preparedness information to people with disabilities.
-They do not consider disability in a policy context, impart information on the prevalence of disabilities that could form a basis for planning efforts, or classify disabled persons in terms of their likely disasterrelated needs.
+They mainly attempt to make emergency planning and response personnel aware of the distinctive needs of disabled and elderly persons and to provide general, elementary emergency preparedness information to people with disabilities.
+They do not consider disability in a policy context, impart information on the prevalence of disabilities that could form a basis for planning efforts, or classify disabled persons in terms of their likely disaster-related needs.

-If discussions of disability in disaster preparedness materials are rare, so far as we have been able to determine, discussions of emergency preparedness in the disability literature have been virtually nonexistent.
+If discussions of disability in disaster preparedness materials are rare, as far as we have been able to determine, discussions of emergency preparedness in the disability literature are virtually nonexistent.
 Guides to independent living (e.g., Hale, 1979) contain some discussions of safety (how to avoid being splattered by hot liquids on the stove, for example), but they make no mention of natural hazard mitigation or preparedness.
 Books on architecture and design for persons with disabilities (e.g., Bednar, 1977; Cary, 1978) focus on building safety to some degree; however, they tend to place much more emphasis on other properties of settings, such as accessibility and convenience for persons with limitations, than on safety.
-The idea that a disaster could alter the physical setting or make the environment more hazardous for the disabled individual is never discussed.
+The idea that a disaster could alter the physical setting or make the environment more hazardous for a disabled individual is never discussed.